 This goes for Nevada, Wyoming, Delaware, and any other “magical” state.

 Attorneys Alexander J. Davie & Dana Shultz agree: most of these states are just hyped up.
-Form an LLC in your home state.
+The best state to form an LLC is your home state.

 Our friends at Northwest Registered Agent say it best: